0xPsyop/WTF-domains/React-app/Readme.md

-The react frontend for this Dapp.
+The react frontend for the WTF domains smart contract.